firecow/swarm-app/README.md

 ## Certain things are hard to redeploy

-Updating swarm config's can be a pain. `--config-content-checksum-rewrite` to the rescue.
+Updating swarm config's used to be a pain, but not anymore.

 Going from `replicated` to `global` and vice versa, no problem.